andrewjpascual/Active-Directory/README.md

 2. I then configured Active Directory Server on the ADDC01.
 I added a new user to the AD where the TEST server utilizes.

-3. On the Ubuntu Server, I then setup Splunk as the Receiving Server for Telemetry and alerts.
-The sending servers would be the Domain Controller and Test Servers.
-Once Splunk has been configured on the sending servers, we can utilize the Splunk Dashboard and see our aggregated log entries.
-Once completed, I setup alerts for any unrecognized IPs accessing my ADDC01 or TEST servers.
+3. On the Ubuntu Server, I set up Splunk as the receiving server for telemetry and alerts.
+The sending servers include the Domain Controller and test server.
+Once Splunk was configured on those servers, we were able to use the Splunk Dashboard to view aggregated log entries.
+Afterward, I configured alerts to detect any unrecognized IP addresses accessing the ADDC01 or TEST servers.